alphasecio/user-authentication-with-iap/README.md

-# User Authentication with IAP
+## User Authentication with Identity-Aware Proxy

-**This is not an officially supported Google product**

 This repository contains the code for User Authentication with Identity-Aware Proxy.

+**Disclaimer: This is not officially supported by Google.**